IBM/ibmi-oss-docs/docs/troubleshooting/README.md

 ### Soution

 Ensure that journalling is disabled/omitted for `/QOpenSys/var/lib/rpm` or any subdirectory.
 You can use option 8 from `WRKLNK` to view the journalling attributes of a given file or directory.

+## I'm still having issues!

+If you are having an issue that's not listed above or the solution provided did not help, please open a ticket [here](https://bitbucket.org/ibmi/opensource/issues).